3.2.Quran Main Message

 • People engaged: 989 (4% responded)

-• With comments: 15 (only 3 that is usable for this research).
+• Comments received: Only 15 (with only 3 that is usable for this research).

 • In summary, most people mentioned something like that the main message of the Quran is guiding people to the right part of worshipping the true God to obtain paradise.